Playing with buffers π’ΒΆ

 wgpuBufferRelease(buffer2);

-• Release frees the driver/backend side object (or rather decreases its reference pointer and frees it if nobody else uses it).
+Release frees the driver/backend side object (or rather decreases its reference pointer) and destroys it if nobody else uses it.

-Let us simply use the queue.writeBuffer function (or the C-style wgpuQueueWriteBuffer), to which we give a memory address and size from which data is copied:
+), to which we first give the GPU buffer to write into, then a CPU-side memory address and size from which data is copied:

 // Create some CPU-side data buffer (of size 16 bytes)